soi-20/brains/_posts/2099-01-02-the-two-narratives.md

 ### Higher: Investing for Control

-First, you can term Peter's approach to entrepreneurial strategy: investing for control.
+You can term Peter's approach to entrepreneurial strategy: investing for control.

 You achieve it by patiently building your business at the same time as ensuring that you will be insulated from future competition.
 It takes time and it takes investment dollars as resources.
 Put out some crappy minimum viable product and you lose some options to control because you have shown your hand to others.
 Instead, what you want to do is put out a complete product with a strategy to acquire the complementary resources to insulate it from future competition.